aaron-grau/curic/ruby/projects/poker/README.md

 ## Design

-You'll want to use betterspecs as a cheatsheet/reference: http://betterspecs.org

 Classes you will want:

 * Card
 * Deck
     * Now would be a great time to request a TA Code review!
 * Hand
     * The logic of calculating pair, three-of-a-kind, two-pair, etc. goes here.